MicrosoftDocs/Viva/Viva/pulse/setup-admin-access/enable-notifications-for-your-organization.md

 ## Teams notifications

-Users only receive Teams notifications from Pulse if they have the Viva Pulse Teams app installed.
-As an admin, you can:

-1. Install the Viva Pulse Teams app in your tenant through a [Teams app setup policy](./manage-install-pin-viva-pulse-in-teams-admin-center.md).
+Users only receive Teams notifications from Viva Pulse if they have the Viva Pulse Teams app installed.
+As an admin, you can install the Viva Pulse Teams app in your tenant through a [Teams app setup policy](./manage-install-pin-viva-pulse-in-teams-admin-center.md).

-2. Encourage users to visit the Teams app store to download the Viva Pulse Teams app.
+If users are not receiving Teams notifications from Viva Pulse, please encourage users to visit the Teams app store to download the Viva Pulse Teams app.

-Only users with the Viva Pulse Teams app installed can receive Teams notifications from Pulse.

 ## Email notifications